zmanian/gaia/spec.md

 	IssuedFeeShares          uint64       // sum of all fee pool shares issued BondedTokenPool          uint64       // reserve of all bonded tokens
-	FeePool                  coin.Coins   // fee pool for all the fee shares which have already been distributed FeeHoldings              coin.Coins   // collected fees waiting be added to the pool when assigned FeeHoldingsShares        uint64       // total accumulated shares created for the fee holdings FeeHoldingsBondedTokens  uint64       // total bonded tokens of validators considered when adding shares to FeeHoldings FeeHoldingsCounter       uint64       // moving counter term used to distribute fee holdings to validators HoldAccountBonded        auth.Account // Protocol account for bonded tokens HoldAccountFeePool       auth.Account // Protocol account for the fee pool DateLastCommissionReset  uint64       // Unix Timestamp for last commission accounting reset
+	FeePool                  coin.Coins   // fee pool for all the fee shares which have already been distributed FeePoolShares            uint64       // total accumulated shares created for the fee pool FeeHoldings              coin.Coins   // collected fees waiting be added to the pool when assigned FeeHoldingsShares        uint64       // total accumulated shares created for the fee holdings FeeHoldingsBondedTokens  uint64       // total bonded tokens of validators considered when adding shares to FeeHoldings HoldAccountBonded        auth.Account // Protocol account for bonded tokens HoldAccountFeePool       auth.Account // Protocol account for the fee pool DateLastCommissionReset  uint64       // Unix Timestamp for last commission accounting reset